damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 3.- Launch Hekate on your non-mariko Switch and go to <b>Payloads> to launch Switchroot android payload

-4.- To boot into TWRP, press Vol+ on boot.
+4.- To boot into TWRP, press and hold Vol+ on boot.

 5.- In TWRP, select the <b>MOUNT</b> option and mount all possible partitions.